tony-nlc/2420-Assignment-2/README.md

 This script installs packages listed in a `requirement` file.

 > [!IMPORTANT]
-> Create `requirement` in order to install packages
+> Create `requirement` file in order to install packages

 **How to create a requirement file**